k-atwhite/static-com-M2/README.md

 HTMP + CSS Project

 ## Specifications
 The static comp challenge is designed to get comfortable with more complex styling in CSS and HTML.
 I recreated a webpage based off of a provided static comp.
 I was not provided with any assets or native files and sourced everything on my own.
 I planned this composition first with mobile ussers in mind  - consdiering layout acorss various screen sizes.

-My personal goal is to spend time researching good design practices as well as accessibilty practices.
-I was suprised to find that the "rules" of design and accessibility are nor fully centralized, and that much of web design is totally subjective!
-It's more of the wild west than I anticipated.
+My personal goal was to research and focus on priciples of good website design and accessibility.

+When it comes to accessibility, the main standard is the Web Content Accessibility Guidelines (WCAG).
+As of 2018 all federal agencies and contractors must comply with WCAG 2.0 A/AA.
+However, regardless of general acceptanve, not all websites adeher to, or even have to adhere to the guidelines.
+As part of the ongoing process of formalizing the internet - most people believe that the DOJ will eventually point to WCAG as the requirement

+As for Design, there is no such uniforming body.
+As far as my research showed me, design principles are generally accepted and documented - but there is no central authority.
+The line between accepted design principles (like too many fonts != good) and subjective interpretation is not always clear, but that uncertainly leads to truly unique web experiences.

 ## Design Considerations